Kosovar civil society: Impact on development

 The NGOs have been the major agents of change throughout Kosovo since before the war.
 They were able to provide basic services during the 1990s and help UNMIK rebuild the country after the 1999 conflict.
 According to UNDP's Human Development Report in 2008, every fourth Kosovar family has had their life impacted by a civil society activity and that there are more people benefiting from the system than those who are participating in the system.
 This latter aspect is seen more with other minorities and seen least among Kosovar-Serbs, the report states; however it does mention that Kosovar Serbs answered "don't know" when surveyed, so there could be confusion about the benefits and if they are receiving more than they know.

 The report also states that assistance with housing is the most common form of benefit, followed by infrastructure, education, and health care respectively.

 The structure of the civil society has affected the impact tremendously.
 There are, generally, strong organizational features of the civil society of Kosovo.
 However, there are areas of improvement, especially in the implementation aspect.
 It also states that while democratization and transparency are emphasized in internal documents and memorandums, it does not consistently translate into practice.

 Funding

-There are only five local grant making organizations, so a vast majority of the money has been from international donors.
-86% of that money comes from United States donors while the other 14% comes from the European Union.
-There has been little movement towards fundraising from local businesses, due to a lack of need and tax policies that do not encourage donation.
+The NGO sector in Kosovo exists in a donor-funded environment.
+Of the organizations that reported revenues, a majority of them receive most of their financial support from a single donor and receive small amounts from few others.
+Foreign donors continue to be the main source of funding for CSOs in Kosovo, though with a noticeable decline compared to data from 2015.
+There has been little movement towards fundraising from local businesses.
+In Kosovo, there are several types of tax benefits available for donors.
+Despite their existence, however, there is limited interest in using them.